What Should I Sell On eBay or Amazon? - Part I

 Here is a list of the currently hot selling items on eBay.
 This is not a recommendation of what to sell.
 Each of these product areas is fraught with its own perils.

-I could go on, but these are some of the best selling items on eBay today.
-(I am sure I missed a few)
+I could go on, but these are some of the best selling items on Amazon & eBay today.
+(I am sure I missed a few).

-If you want to know what to sell on eBay, probably the single best piece of advice I can give new sellers is to be unique and to specialize.
+If you want to know what to sell, the single best piece of advice I can give new sellers is to be unique and to specialize.
 Find a niche market, learn everything about it and work it over and over.
+Once you master it, then move on to a new niche.

 © 1999- Harry McGrath, Inc., DBA Skip McGrath, Auction Seller's Resource and Vision-One Marketing.
 All Rights Reserved.